 Caliber Home Loans mortgage review

-This lender claims it can close your loan in 10 days, but it has engaged in dubious practices and many customer reviews are negative.
+This lender claims it can close loans in as little as 10 days, but it’s been accused of engaging in dubious practices.

 finder.com’s rating: 3.3 / 5.0